Chimbote: Districts and neighborhoods

 The city of Chimbote, being a district itself, comprises 7 more districts: Santa, Coishco, Samanco, Nepeña, Macate, Moro, Cáceres del Perú, and Nuevo Chimbote.
 The neighborhoods of El Barrio de Acero, Barrio Bolivar, El Progreso, Laderas del norte alto and laderas del norte bajo, Miraflores Alto and Miraflores Bajo surround Chimbote.

 Economy

+Chimbote is the largest fishing port in the world.
+Chimbote has more than 30 fish factories.
+One of the companies in Chimbote that stands out the most is the steel company SIDERPERU, it is the first steel company in Peru.
+Produces and markets high quality steel products, intended for the construction, mining and industrial sectors; both in the local and foreign markets.
+It has been part of Gerdau since 2006, a leader in the production of long steel on the American Continent.

 During the 1970s, the El Niño climate pattern, an earthquake, and overfishing drastically affected the fishing industry, and restrictions were imposed to ensure its survival.
 More than 75 percent of Peru's fishing industry is based in Chimbote.

-Chimbote is the largest fishing port in the world.
-Chimbote has more than 30 fish factories.
-Chimbote's active commerce and its diversified industrial development are characteristic of the city.
-Its population includes workers who have experience in fishing, naval, canning, and the iron-and-steel industry with the company SIDERPERU.

 Chimbote also has beaches that support tourism.